Left right, left right

 by Eliza Mott

-Well its better than here.
+Well it’s better than here.

 During my freshman year someone asked me about Maryland, “Why would anyone want to go there?”
 Sitting at a dining hall table at Elon University, a school that did not meet the “college is the best four years of your life” criteria I had imagined, I could only think to say, “Well its better than here.”